bootstrap-vue/bootstrap-vue/src/icons/README.md

 > are built for Bootstrap, they will work in any project.

 BootstrapVue icon components are based on [`bootstrap-icons`](https://icons.getbootstrap.com/).
-Icons are opt-in, meaning that they explicity need to be imported in order to be used.
+Icons are opt-in, meaning that they explicitly need to be imported in order to be used.
 They are not installed by default (except in the [browser build](/docs#build-variants)).

 <div class="alert alert-info small text-center mb-3">